jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 For the really lazy people, you can use a script to tell git whether the current situation is good or bad.
 Returning 0 from the script means good, any non-0 return value means bad.
 You can run this script after telling git the first good and bad commit.
-For short you can use _git bisect start <<bad>> <<good>>_, listing the bad commit first and the good commit second.
+In short, you can use _git bisect start <<bad>> <<good>>_, listing the bad commit first and the good commit second.